casadei/prenota-robot/README.md

 }
 ```

-### Prenota credentials
+### Account Details

-Set prenota information in `./config/account.js` like the example below:
+Set prenota data in `./config/account.js` like the example below:

 ```javascript
 {